updated on 14 September 2023

 Under the Equality Act 2010, there are a number of protected characteristics that are illegal to discriminate against.
 These are:

 Therefore, it’s crucial that effective initiatives are implemented to address the issues relating to workplace diversity and inclusion (D&I) within the legal profession.

-In March 2020, the Solicitors Regulation Authority (SRA) published the diversity data it had collected from the law firms in England and Wales that it regulates every two years.
+In April 2022, the Solicitors Regulation Authority (SRA) published the diversity data it had collected from the law firms in England and Wales that it regulates every two years.
 The findings confirm that, despite the commitments made by law firms in recent years, the legal profession still has a significant way to go.

-Recent steps include:
+Recent steps across the legal profession include:

 There are also a number of diversity organisations and access schemes working to improve access to the profession for aspiring lawyers from various underrepresented backgrounds, including NOTICED, the InterLaw Diversity Forum and the Law Society Diversity Access Scheme.

 Our Diversity hub will be updated regularly to keep you in the know regarding what law firms, chambers and legal education providers are doing to remove existing barriers and work towards a more diverse and inclusive profession.